pizlonator/fil-c-website/source/optfil.md

 - Fil-C libraries are in `/opt/fil/lib`.

-- Fil-C programs use `/opt/fil/etc` for configuration files.
+- Fil-C programs use `/etc` for configuration files.
+This means, for example, that the OpenSSH server tin `/opt/fil/sbin/sshd` will use your system's `sshd_config` and host keys.
+If that configuration calls for PAM or Kerberos V, then that should work: the `/opt/fil` distribution comes with PAM and Kerberos V libraries, and those will also search `/etc` for their configuration files.

 - Programs compiled with Fil-C are in `/opt/fil/bin` and `/opt/fil/sbin`.
 This includes:
     - GNU bash